-Titleholders and stakeholders were given an opportunity until 11 October 2019 to respond in writing to (the changes to) the draft Network Statement 2021.
-ProRail received substantive comments from Arriva, NS, DB Cargo, Lineas, RailGood (behalf of the freight transport operators), Ruhrtalbahn Cargo, Provincie Gelderland, Port of Rotterdam and Port of Amsterdam.
+Titleholders and stakeholders were given an opportunity until 9 October 2020 to respond in writing to (the changes to) the draft Network Statement 2022.
+ProRail received substantive comments from Arriva, NS, DB Cargo, RTB Cargo and Provincie Groningen.
+Two reactions were not submitted through the regular consultation process and could therefore not be included in the finalisation of the Grid Statement 2022.
+These reactions have been answered separately.